thegiftofgabes/10-spellblades/procedure.md

 ## Conjure the World

+There are 3 types of tokens: Intrigue, Tragedy and Sorcery.

 Take as many tokens of each kind as you wish, adding to 7 tokens total:

-**Intrigue**: People, desperately or selfishly trying to get away with their Desires;
+- **Intrigue**: People, desperately or selfishly, trying to get away with their Desires;

-**Tragedy**: Events that invariably snowball into betrayal, death, or worse;
+- **Tragedy**: Events that invariably snowball into betrayal, death, or worse;

-**Sorcery**: Nature and its spiritual essences, broken or subdued by the want for power over others.
+- **Sorcery**: Nature and its spiritual essences, broken or subdued by the want for power over others.

-## Conclude
+## Yield your Past

-Choose a name, pronouns, and looks.
+Give up your past name, pronouns and looks.
+Find new ones.

+**Names** (roll 2d6): 1.1 Dia, 1.2 Ceu, 1.3 August, 1.4 Fleur, 1.5 Haven, 1.6 Aden, 2.2 Dew, 2.3 Saylor, 2.4 Vale, 2.5 Ira, 2.6 River, 3.3 Bex, 3.4 Pax, 3.5 Moss, 3.6 Rain, 4.4 Aloe, 4.5 Birch, 4.6 Bloom, 5.5 Fede, 5.6 Soleil, 6.6 Gift.

 # The Ritual

 Once the Apocrypha has been established, the eldest Witness must describe the situation at hand, and a charged situation at that.

-Go back to the Apocrypha you composed and circle 3 to 4 keywords (bodyguards, Riverend, glamour...) or keyphrases (Blood Rose, Miraculous Gates, Sun-Child...).
+Go back to the Apocrypha Index you composed and circle 3 to 4 keywords (bodyguards, Riverend, glamour...) or keyphrases (Blood Rose, Miraculous Gates, Sun-Child...).
 Assign each word or phrase highlighted to a thing:

+## Performing the Ritual

+Each Witness must bring forth their share of the Apocrypha, in turns and over each other, as is their wont.

+All Witnesses must conduct themselves with utmost respect, care, and understanding of your limits and boundaries.
+Learn and teach each other when to draw a veil over the Apocrypha, and what lines must not be crossed by any means.

+**Say**: Describe the word and deed of your Spellblade, as you've witnessed them;
+**Do**: With Spell or Blade, witness the result of an outcome in question;
+**Know**: Give your testimony about what Intrigue, Tragedy, or Sorcery you've witnessed;
+**Doubt**: Demand that other Witnesses testify about what Intrigue, Tragedy, or Sorcery they can attest.

-## Try or Test Things
+### Try or Test Things

 When you want to see how something will turn out, describe what you do and which skill you will apply.
 Choose whether you are using Spell or Blade.